 13.1.
-Mental Health Crisis Response And Child Psychiatry Funding - Regional Program Services
+Mental Health Crisis Response and Child Psychiatry Funding -Regional Program Services Children's Residential Crisis Stabilization Units (CRCSU)

 Children's Residential Crisis Stabilization Units (CRCSU) are a crucial part of the community-based continuum of care in Virginia.
 The expectations outlined in this document support the strategic vision of DBHDS to provide access to quality, person-centered services and supports in the least restrictive setting, and that exemplify clinical and management best practices for CRCSUs.
 CRCSUs should demonstrate consistent utilization, evidence-based clinical programming, and efficient operations.
-CRCSUs provide treatment for individuals requiring less restrictive environments than inpatient care for managing their behavioral health crises.